joshuadavidthomas/zed-django/README.md

 #### Using Django Language Server

-[Django Language Server](https://github.com/joshuadavidthomas/django-language-server) is the default language server for Django templates in Zed.
-It provides diagnostics, autocompletion for template tags, and navigation features for template inheritance.
+[Django Language Server](https://github.com/joshuadavidthomas/django-language-server) provides diagnostics, autocompletion for template tags, and navigation features for template inheritance.

 To use only Django Language Server (disabling Django Template LSP), add the following to your `settings.json`: